 Thread: How often can you take Azo?

 On the directions, it says you can take Azo for a couple of days up to three times a day.
 I don't think it's generally meant for long-term use on and off.
 I usually take it once and then wait several days then take it once again.
 I'm trying to get the nerves in the bladder to calm down a little bit.
 But if I'm to take it long-term (which doesn't seem to be its recommended use), how often is it safe to take it?
 All the info I seem to get says to take it for two days.
 But how often can I take it for two days?
 Two days a month?
-Two days a week?36 Years old, Live in Bay Area, California.
+Two days a week?Update!
+Feeling much better these days and no longer on any meds!

 Pelvic pain began July 2008.
 Urinary frequency began in November of 2008.
 IC Doctor says I'm one of the worst frequency patients he has had.

 Things that helped me the most: IC Diet, Elavil (30mg), Elmiron since June '09 (500mg/day).